Water Stewardship is good for the planet, good for people, and good for business

 - Achieve continuous dialogue with stakeholders.

-Water stewardship empowers businesses to identify and manage the many water risks threatening their growth and viability.
+Through practicing water stewardship, businesses can identify and manage the many water risks threatening their growth and viability.
 It also enables them to seize the ever-growing list of water opportunities available to their companies.
-Ultimately stewardship helps companies make invaluable contributions to solving the world’s water crises, achieving the Sustainable Development Goals, and supporting human rights.
+Stewardship helps companies make invaluable contributions to solving the world’s water crises, achieving the Sustainable Development Goals, and supporting human rights, while also making the business more resilient.

 By implementing water sustainability practices, companies can: